Weekly In-Person Couples Therapy is Not Working!

 Weekly in-person couples therapy may be fading in popularity.
 Let’s face it.
 Couples have more stuff to do than they have time to it.
 Recent research is showing that increasingly, couples are experiencing significant stress attempting to find time to do anything additional that matters to them.

-Increasingly at Couples Therapy Inc., we are finding a hockey stick upsurge in interest in both online couples therapy and especially Couples Therapy Intensives.
-Couples are finding it increasingly more difficult to carve out the time to visit a couples therapist for weekly in-person sessions.
+Increasingly at Couples Therapy Inc., we are finding an upsurge in interest in both online couples therapy and especially Couples Therapy Intensives.
+Couples are finding it increasingly more challenging to carve out the time to visit a couples therapist for weekly in-person sessions.
 And when they do, some are frustrated and deeply disappointed with the results.

-So if you know that your marriage is in trouble, and you can’t attend weekly couples therapy sessions what are your options?
+So if you know that your marriage is in trouble, and you can no longer attend weekly couples therapy sessions, what are your options?

 The science is in on date night.
-Regular date nights are one of the most powerful DIY techniques to help improve your marriage.
-Date night fosters an abiding sense of “we-ness” The deliberate planning and pursuit of date night allow you to choose to be with one another.
+Regular date nights are one of the most potent DIY techniques to help improve your marriage.
+Date night fosters an abiding sense of “we-ness” Date night is choosing to be with one another.

 If you’re wrestling with the idea of whether or not you can find the time to go to weekly couples therapy, take a minute and reflect.
 What is going right in your marriage?

 When couples are hitting a rough patch, it’s far too easy to focus on what’s wrong.
 As you talk about getting help, try to notice the good things in your marriage that you’re both just taking for granted.
 When things get rough, the negativity expands in your mind.
 We call this tendency Negative Sentiment Override.